ViscoReg: Neural Signed Distance Functions via Viscosity Solutions: Results

-SRB consists of five noisy shapes, and contain point clouds and normals.
-For a fair evaluation, we compare our normal-free method with the normal-free versions of SoTA.
-To train the network, we used 5 hidden layers, and 128 neurons.
-For the $\varepsilon$ parameter, we used an annealing strategy where we set it to $\varepsilon=1$ initially and decayed it continuously through piece-wise linear decay to zero.
-Note that this decay method does not add extra hyperparameters because a similar annealing strategy was used for the divergence term in DiGS.
-We used the MFGI initialization proposed in \cite{ben2022digs} to initialize the network.
-Results were reported on the Chamfer and Hausdorff distances between ground truth meshes in Table 1.
+{\bf Results on the Surface Reconstruction Benchmark (SRB):} \ SRB consists of five noisy shapes as point clouds with normals.
+For fair evaluation we compare our method with the normal-free versions of SoTA.
+To train the network we used 5 hidden layers and 128 neurons.
+For $\varepsilon$, we used an annealing strategy, setting $\varepsilon=0.5$ initially and decaying to zero through piece-wise linear schedule.
+This decay schedule does not add extra hyperparameters because a similar annealing strategy was used for the divergence terms in DiGS and StEik.
+We used the MFGI initialization from DiGS.
+Results for the Chamfer and Hausdorff distances between ground truth meshes are in Table 1.
 Our method improves upon all other methods in this task.
-There is considerable improvement in the Hausdorff distance but the improvements in Chamfer distance are minor.
-However, it is noteworthy that we use approximately 25\% fewer parameters than DiGs or SIREN for this task.
+There is considerable improvement in the Hausdorff distance, even though we use approximately 25\% fewer parameters than DiGs or SIREN.